 The poem begins with the speaker listing out a number of things that are special about London, but are not the reasons he cares so much about “her.”
 He speaks of the sunsets and the “pale green sky.”
 Although these things are beautiful, they are not special.

-In the second half the narrator comes to the moment he loves.
+In the second half, the narrator comes to the moment he loves.
 He speaks of the moon rising over the city and lighting up the tops of the trees.
-When this happens he is determined to climbed to the top of the trees and bask in the moonlight.
+When this happens he is determined to climb to the top of the trees and bask in the moonlight.
 His “blood” will be cooled by this action and his whole spirit lifted.